The high value of data collection

 Sharenting online – what privacy concerns does this raise?

 Privacy concerns of a different kind were raised in an interesting blog.
-Here, the issue was about children’s rights to privacy versus, say their parents’ right to boast about them by publishing information and pictures online, perhaps without their consent, maybe because the children were too young to understand the nature of what this meant for them.
+Here, the issue was about children’s rights to privacy versus their parents’ right to boast about them by publishing information and pictures online, perhaps without their consent, maybe because the children were too young to understand the nature of what this meant to them.

 Or put it another way, if parents posted inappropriate images or were careless about the places where they posted them and the information they linked to them, the question of the child giving or not giving consent would hardly come up.